Category:Lunar Roving Vehicle (LRV)

 Commercial models of the Moon Buggy

-While there are some quite expensive and detailed models of the LRV, our favourite is still the comparatively affordable mass-produced 1:32-scale Dinky Toys model, which was made available both as a standard diecast metal toy, and as a self-assembly paint-it-yourself kit.
-The Dinky model is satisfyingly chunky, and features four wheels steerable from a central control column.
+While there are some quite expensive and detailed models of the LRV, our favourite is still the comparatively affordable mass-produced 1:32-scale Dinky Toys model, which was made available both as a standard diecast metal toy, and as a self-assembly paint-it-yourself metal kit.
+The Dinky model has good play value, being robust and satisfyingly chunky, and features four wheels steerable from a single central control column.
 It is completely metal apart from the tyres, control column cap, and the two removable astronauts.
+The 1:32 scale allows it to be parked next to the 1:32 Revell kit: All we need now is for someone to produce a 1:32 lunar lander model!

 Since this was a toy, meant to be played with and "driven", it doesn't include the video camera or antenna, but some enterprising modellers have chosen to add these parts themselves.